-During the treatment-induction phase, people received treatment on 21-day cycles for four cycles, followed by maintenance with Tecentriq or placebo until progressive disease (PD) as assessed by the investigator using Response Evaluation Criteria in Solid Tumours Version 1.1 (RECIST v1.1).
+During the treatment-induction phase, people received treatment on 21-day cycles for four cycles, followed by maintenance with Tecentriq or placebo until progressive disease (PD), as assessed by the investigator using Response Evaluation Criteria in Solid Tumours version 1.1 (RECIST v1.1).
 Treatment could be continued until persistent radiographic PD or symptomatic deterioration was observed.

-The co-primary endpoints were PFS as determined by the investigator using RECIST v1.1 and OS in the ITT population.
+The co-primary endpoints were PFS, as determined by the investigator using RECIST v1.1, and OS in the ITT population.

-A summary of the ITT data from the IMpower133 study that support this recommendation is included below:1
+A summary of the ITT data from the IMpower133 study that support this approval is included below:1

-- Tecentriq in combination with chemotherapy helped people live significantly longer, compared with chemotherapy alone (OS=12.3 vs. 10.3 months; HR=0.70, 95% CI: 0.54-0.91; p=0.0069) in the ITT population. - The Tecentriq-based combination also significantly reduced the risk of disease worsening or death compared to chemotherapy alone (PFS=5.2 vs. 4.3 months; HR=0.77; 95% CI: 0.62-0.96; p=0.017). - Safety for the Tecentriq and chemotherapy combination appeared consistent with the known safety profile of Tecentriq. - Serious adverse reactions occurred in 56.6% of people receiving Tecentriq plus chemotherapy compared to 56.1% of people receiving chemotherapy alone.
+- Tecentriq in combination with chemotherapy helped people live significantly longer, compared with chemotherapy alone (OS=12.3 versus 10.3 months; HR=0.70, 95% CI: 0.54-0.91, p=0.0069) in the ITT population. - The Tecentriq-based combination also significantly reduced the risk of disease worsening or death compared with chemotherapy alone (PFS=5.2 versus 4.3 months; HR=0.77; 95% CI: 0.62-0.96, p=0.017). - Safety for the Tecentriq and chemotherapy combination appeared consistent with the known safety profile of Tecentriq. - Grade 3-4 treatment-related adverse events occurred in 56.6% of people receiving Tecentriq plus chemotherapy, compared with 56.1% of people receiving chemotherapy alone.
 The most common adverse reactions (≥20%) in people receiving Tecentriq plus chemotherapy were low white blood cell count (neutropenia; 23%), anaemia (14%), decreased neutrophil count (14%) and thrombocytopenia (10%).